Local Modification of LC Call Numbers at SML

 LC 050 00 TRAILING X

-LC call numbers in field 050 00 are unique and accepted as is, with some exceptions.
-Capital X is added after the last cutter number.
+History notes.
+LC call numbers in field 050 00 were accepted as is, with some exceptions.
+Capital X was added after the last cutter number.
+The use of Trailing X was discontinued November 30, 2016

 - Fine arts call numbers (N, ND, NB, NC, NE, NX; generally not NK) where the book is about a particular artist use the local NJ18 classification